-converges in distribution to $\sqrt{\eta }N$ where $\eta $ is a positive ${ \mathcal{I}}$ measurable random variable, and $N$ is a standard normal random variable independent of $\eta $.
-Their result extends the classical result by Ibragimov (1962) from i.i.d $\xi _{i}$'s, to the case of weakly dependent sequences.
+converges in distribution to $\sqrt{\eta}N$, where $\eta$ is a non-negative ${ \mathcal{I}}$-measurable random variable and $N$ is a standard normal random variable independent of $\eta$.
+Their result extends the classical result of Ibragimov \cite{Ibragimov1962} from i.i.d.~$\xi_{i}$'s to the case of weakly dependent sequences.
 In particular, the result applies if